iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 1 reviews"/>
 </p>

+> I've come into contact with tens of thousands possibly hundreds of thousands of people in crowded bars and restaurants without masks on in a densely populated major metropolitan City, yet have gotten no covid exposure warnings in an entire year using the app.
+I doubt it works.
+Even if it does this app is a violation of your privacy.
+Big Tech spies on you and turns your data over to the police without your consent.
+We are becoming a police state.
+Soon the government will have all your health data<br> :date: __2021-06-24 02:11:41__

 > Now that song that app was showed up on the other phone and then you showed up on this phone I don't know if they going by my namethey are hacking me and they are really getting on my nerves and I'm trying to buy a house and a car whoever is doing this they have my credit score below 600 I need help with this situation could you please help<br> :date: __2021-06-17 04:58:35__